 The model for Urban Stormwater Improvement Conceptualisation (MUSIC) V5 has been used to assess the water quality improvement measures for the development.
 The modelling was undertaken using City of Greater Geelong MUSIC Guidelines and rainfall from Geelong North Gauge, 1985 at 6min time step.

-A sedimentation basin and BiofiltaTM is proposed to the south of the development, on the western side of the Gateway Sanctuary to treat stormwater flow for the entire 6.5ha site of Bellarine Gateway Plaza.
-The system has been designed so that in the future the treatment for the 6.7ha site of 92-100 Melaluka Rd can be added.
+A sedimentation basin and BiofiltaTM is proposed to the south of the development, on the western side of the Gateway Sanctuary to treat stormwater flow for the entire 6.5ha site of Bellarine Gateway Plaza and 6.7ha site of the abutting 92-100 Melaluka Rd site.
 The sedimentation and biofilta system has been designed to treat the site to exceed best practice guidelines.

-The topography and grades of the site constrains the basin inlet invert and hence NTWL, at 5.60m AHD, which allows for natural gravity-driven conveyance of stormwater to the detention and treatment system.
-The proposed pump and rising main is therefore required to convey treated stormwater to the legal point of discharge, at an invert level of 6.99m AHD.
+The topography and grades of the site constrains the basin inlet invert and hence NTWL, at 5.45m AHD, which allows for natural gravity-driven conveyance of stormwater to the detention and treatment system.
+A submerged pump pit within the sedimentation basin will transfer flows to the Biofilta through a rising main whereby a re-circulation/transfer tank will collect the treated flow and a secondary pump within the tank will pump treated stormwater to the legal point of discharge, at an invert level of 6.99m AHD.